jakehyo/FapheroSP/README.md

 - Place Invasion Videos in "invasion" folder.
 Any videos are allowed, but you can find invasions video packs here (Unpack the videos into the invasions folder):

+*** LINK TO INVASION FOLDERS NO LONGER WORK.
+PLEASE DOWNLOAD YOUR OWN INVASION ROUNDS FOR THE TIME BEING (jake_hyo)

 Pack 1(Beats 3): https://gofile.io/d/lDki80

 Pack 2(Beats 2, Marcurial 2, Pendulum, Secret Island Invasion): https://gofile.io/d/ZJU85E

+***

+TO-DO: ADD EDI INSTALLATION DIRECTIONS HERE.

 - Add your favorite images to the intervals folder (GIFs and Videos are allowed if they are less than 2 seconds)
 - Edit the "Game_Settings.txt" file to change settings to your liking